AlleAkhil/passgen/README.md

 Project Title: PassGEN

 Description:
-SecurePass Generator is a robust and easy-to-use password generation tool designed to enhance online security.
+PassGen is a robust and easy-to-use password generation tool designed to enhance online security.
 This open-source project allows users to generate strong, random passwords with customizable criteria, including length, character sets, and special symbols.
 With an intuitive interface and strong emphasis on security best practices, SecurePass is your go-to solution for creating passwords that stand up to modern security standards.

 Features: